-- 53. The Sanofi Defendants acquired the U.S. rights to over-the-counter Zantac in approximately January 2017 and have since that time been manufacturing and selling the over-the-counter version of the drug in the United States.
-61 Since its launch in 1983, Glaxo has and continues to sell the prescription version of Zantac. - 3.
-Throughout the relevant period, and throughout each period of time each Defendant marketed and sold Zantac, the scientific community continued to raise concerns about NDMA formation from ranitidine. - 54.
-As set forth above, even before ranitidine's launch, and shortly after its launch, serious questions were raised about the safety of ranitidine.
+Defendant Boehringer acquired the U.S. rights to over-the-counter Zantac in late 2006,61 and manufactured and sold the drug in the United States from approximately January 2007 to January 2017.62 serious questions were raised about the safety of ranitidine.
 Specifically, questions were raised as to whether ranitidine ingestion can lead to the formation of highly carcinogenic NDMA within the human body.
-As time went on, the scientific evidence establishing that NDMA is formed from ranitidine, in the body, and in other conditions, continued to pile up. - 55.
-For example, a 2011 scientific study found that, out of eight pharmaceuticals that were observed, "ranitidine showed the strongest potential to form N nitrosodimethylamine (NDMA)" when present in drinking water during chloramine disinfection.
-62 The same study noted
+As time went on, the scientific evidence establishing that NDMA is formed from ranitidine, in the body, and in other conditions, continued to pile up.